-An incomplete type is a type for which there is a declaration but not a (complete) definition.
-For example, the class C below is of class type but nothing is known about its definition:
+An incomplete type is a type for which there is a declaration but not a definition.
+For example, the class C below is of class type, but nothing is known about its definition:

-''' class C; // OK, declaration of incomplete type. class C cp = 0; // OK, pointer to incomplete type. class C c; // Error, cannot construct and incomplete type. '''
+''' class C; // OK, declaration of incomplete type class C cp = 0; // OK, pointer to incomplete type class C c; // Error, cannot construct an incomplete type '''

-While it is perfectly fine to have a pointer (or even a reference) to an incomplete type, attempting to do anything with that type that requires knowing its size, layout, or member function definitions is typically ill-formed.
-A particular sore spot in the standard is what happens when someone tries to delete an object of incomplete type:
+While having a pointer (or even a reference) to an incomplete type is perfectly fine, attempting to do anything with that type that requires knowing its size, layout, or member function definitions is typically ill-formed.
+A particular sore spot in the Standard is what happens when someone tries to delete an object of incomplete type:

 '''

 class C; // OK, incomplete type

 void delC(C cp)

 // Delete the object pointed to by 'cp'.

 {

-delete cp; // ???
-What should happen here?
+delete cp; // What should happen here?

 }

 '''

 As the example above shows, function delC is being asked to know how to delete the object of type C without knowing its size, layout, or any other aspects of its definition.
-What happens in the standard today and what should happen instead?
+What happens in the Standard today, and what should happen instead?